migsdigs/Hiwonder_xArm_ESP32/Hiwonder_xArm_ROS2/SETUP_README.md

     https://github.com/micro-ROS/micro_ros_platformio
 ```

-In the terminal again, run the following, and ensure it is successful:
+In the terminal again, ensure that ROS is not sourced i.e. `source /opt/ros/humble/setup.bash` is not called in the terminal or in `~/.bashrc`, and run the following, ensure it is successful:
 ```console
 pio lib install # Install dependencies pio run # Build the firmware